AltGr/opam-wiki/Creation-of-OPAM packages.md

 ```

 You should adapt this to the required commands to build your package,
-each line you have to type on your shell corresponding here to a
+and on each line contains the shell commands corresponding to a
 `string list`.

 The `remove` field follows the same syntax as the `build` field.
 The
-`depends` field is a `string list` of dependencies, each dependency
+`depends` field is a `string list` of dependencies, and each dependency
 being another OPAM package.
 Here *ounit* depends only on *ocamlfind*.

 ### `url`

 This file contains at least one `archive` line containing the URL of
 the source package, and optionally a `checksum` line that must contain
-the md5sum of the source package if it is present.
+the MD5 sum of the source package if it is present.
 It is good practice
 to systematically add a checksum line to your packages, unless the
 source package has no fixed version (the typical example being a
 source package hosted on *github* with no tags).
 This checksum will be
 checked when creating and installing the package.

+The URL can also contain a single `git` field instead of `archive`, which
+points to GIT repository URL.
+This will be checked out and updated every
+time `opam update` is run, which is useful for development packages.

 # Advanced OPAM packaging guide